 - Are you having any trouble with systems (email, IEPs, Medicaid billing, etc.)?

 - Is there anything I can do to make your job easier?

 - Are there any resources that you need that you don’t have?

 Ask for feedback from their “fresh-eyes” perspective.
 This information will help you understand how you can improve your onboarding practices and can shine a light on long-standing issues you never knew existed.
 Most importantly, frequent check-ins during your employee’s first month or two establish an open line of communication that you both can rely upon for the rest of the school year (and hopefully years to come).

 Celebrate the end of the first month

 Ideally staff recognition is something that is already in your practice.
 If not, it’s never too late to start!
-(Here are some low-cost ideas to get you started).
+(Here are 12 budget-friendly staff celebration ideas to get you started).
 Either way, the end of the first month of school is an excellent time to send a little something to your new hires to congratulate them on making it through and to reiterate how happy you are to have them on your team.
 Recognition can be as simple as a handwritten note or could be a gift card to the local coffee shop, some school district swag (t-shirts? stickers?), something crafty, a sweet treat, taking a coffee order and stopping by with their favorite drink . . . you get the idea.
-Do what you feels right to you and remember that the details of what you do are less important than the act of doing it.
+Do what feels right to you, and remember that the details of what you do are less important than the act of doing it.